Principal Investigator: Julie Grossman

-Research will focus on eliminating the yield gap between conventional corn and corn produced in a perennial living mulch system.
-This research will be conducted over two or three growing seasons at the University of Minnesota’s Research and Outreach Centers in Rosemount and Waseca.
+Research focused on eliminating the yield gap between conventional corn and corn produced in a perennial living mulch system.
+This research was conducted over two growing seasons at the University of Minnesota’s Research and Outreach Centers in Rosemount and Waseca.

 Use of winter cover crops can decrease soil erosion, suppress weeds, and minimize the amount of runoff leaving a field.
 Cover crops have also been shown to improve soil health.
 However, less research has focused on living mulch systems where the perennial legume cover, such as kura clover or alfalfa, is not completely terminated; rather, strips for planting the cash crops are created either chemically with herbicides or physically with strip tillage.
 Perennial legumes provide all the environmental benefits of a traditional winter cover crop, but also promote nitrogen fixation and increase the overall amount of nitrogen in the system.

 Any plant material grown in the same field as a row crop has the potential to negatively affect crop yield.
 The goal is to overcome these hurdles and capture the environmental benefits of cover crops and living mulches by understanding and eliminating the mechanism of yield loss.

 The Rosemount site focuses on an established kura clover living mulch system, while research at Waseca focuses on winter annual cover crops with an emphasis on a cereal rye/hairy vetch mixture.
 Living mulches are not terminated at the time of row crop planting; instead, strips for planting are created either with herbicides or cultivated.
 The cash crop is planted directly into the strip.

 The general hypothesis is that rotary zone tillage will produce both higher yields and greater environmental benefits than current practices.